jklingsporn/vertx-jooq/README.md

 This made it easy to just wrap the blocking variant of a CRUD-operation in a `Vertx.executeBlocking` block to get the async variant of it.
 The downside however was that the blocking CRUD-operations were still visible in the DAO-API and it was up to the user to call the correct (async) method.
 The blocking variants have been removed from the API - all calls are now asynchronous.
+- All insert (except `insertReturningPrimary`), update and delete-methods now contain information about the number of affected rows.
+The result is a cleaner, thinner API.
+- Guice finally available for all async APIs.

 ## different needs, different apis
 ![What do you want](https://media.giphy.com/media/E87jjnSCANThe/giphy.gif)